-Medisave.ca supplies only genuine Xeloda from Canada, Australia and Turkey shipped using Canadian, Australian and Turkish packaging.
-This Xeloda is manufactured by Gentech Inc., the worldwide manufacturer of Xeloda.
-This offer is neither endorsed nor authorized by Gentech Inc. (the United States and Canadian distributor of Xeloda).
-Medisave.ca has no affiliation whatsoever with Gentech Inc.
+MediSave.ca supplies only genuine Xeloda from Canada shipped using the Canadian packaging.
+This Xeloda is manufactured by Genetech Inc. (a member of Roche Group), the worldwide manufacturer of Xeloda.
+This offer is neither endorsed nor authorized by Genetech Inc. (the United States and Canadian distributor of Xeloda).
+MediSave.ca has no affiliation whatsoever with Genetech Inc.

 Xeloda Side Effects: